Refugee-Learning-Accelerator/rla-course-central/challenge1/concept.md

-samples of expected performance are shown in figure2,
+samples of expected performance are shown in figure2 and figure3,